bahrus/trans-render/newApproach.md

 </div>
 ```

-things that end with Data, Part, Class, Element, Id do querySelectorAll within its scope.
+things that end with Data, Part, Class, Element, Id, Prop do querySelectorAll within its scope.
 In this case, scope is root, so it searches all

 ```JavaScript
 transform(Main, {